-According to Rule 2.8 of the RoboCupJunior Soccer Rules, each league has its own additional regulations.
+According to rule 2.7 of the RoboCupJunior Soccer Rules, each league has its own additional regulations.
 They become a part of the rules.

-2010 Soccer will consist of two sub-leagues.
-These sub-leagues are called "Open League" and "Light Weight League".
+Soccer will consist of two sub-leagues.
+This sub-leagues are called "Open League" and "Light Weight League".
 They differ only in the weight of the robots.
+Each sub-league can be further divided into primary and secondary.